Laos entry requirements for Algeria passport holders

 Frequently asked questions

-You will be denied entry.
-Renew your passport before applying for a visa or traveling.
-The 6-month rule is strictly enforced.
+You will be refused entry.
+Renew your passport before applying for the visa.

 Official sources